grey-cat-1908/portable-mc-server/README.md

 ## Play worldwide

 If you want to make the server available outside your WiFi network, you can use something like **No-IP**.
 I've never used it, so I can't give you any advice.
 If you know how it works, you can write instructions and send a pull request.

+## Help

+If you have any questions or want to get involved in the project in any way, you can use all GitHub instruments (Issues and Pull Requests) or just [email me](mailto:mail@mrkrk.me).

 ## License